 - Who has aspirations for the behavioral health aspect of your practice in the future?
 What are these aspirations?

-A stakeholder map may help with this task.
-To create a stakeholder map, list each stakeholder group and what matters to them.
-Then ask, how does integrated ambulatory care line up with the priorities of key stakeholder groups?
+Clear, effective communication with all the stakeholders involved may help with this task.
+Think about how to effectively message the needed changes, following the key elements outlined in this guide for discussing complex care.
+One useful way to do this is to create a stakeholder map, listing each stakeholder group and what matters to them.
+Then ask, how does integrated behavioral health care line up with the priorities of key stakeholder groups?

 Useful Resource(s) for mapping what matters to stakeholder groups